+MAY OPENING HOURS: 9.30 to 5.30 pm (last admissions 4 pm).
 Located on the banks of the picturesque River Slaney, ‘The Irish National Heritage Park’ truly is the cornerstone of ‘Ireland’s Ancient East’.
 An outdoor museum depicting 9,000 years of re-created Irish History situated within natural forestry & wet woodlands.
-Take an unforgettable journey through Ireland’s past and experience stories, sights and sounds that shaped our […]
+Take an unforgettable journey through […]

 Dunbrody Famine Ship Experience

 Dunbrody Famine Ship Experience & Restaurant New Ross, Co.
-Wexford The Dunbrody Famine Ship Experience is a spectacular feature of the New Ross quayside.
+Wexford *Tours will resume Mid June* The Dunbrody Famine Ship Experience is a spectacular feature of the New Ross quayside.
 There are some tourist attractions that cant be missed and The Dunbrody Famine Ship Experience In New Ross, Co.
 Wexford is one of them.
-The Dunbrody Famine Ship & Irish Emigrant Experience visitor centre […]
+The Dunbrody Famine Ship & […]